Beams logo

 What you can do to help

-- Mention the feedback prompt in your wrap-up conversation.
-Customers respond when they remember the exchange.
-A quick "you'll get a feedback prompt from Beams in the next day or two — really helpful if you can take a moment with it" usually lands.
+• Mention it in your wrap-up conversation.
+A quick "you'll get a short review prompt from Beams — really helpful if you can take a moment with it" usually lands.

-- Reference it again at sign-off.
-The end-of-project feedback is the more substantial one.
-A natural mention while you're handing over closes the loop.
+• Reference it again at sign-off.
+The end-of-project review is the substantial one, and it's part of releasing your final payment — a natural mention while you're handing over closes the loop.

 Related articles